KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 ## Building applications with Docker

-Docker has really captured mine and many other developer's imaginations.
+Docker has really captured mine and many other developers' imaginations.
 Its primary attraction to me is the utter simplicity it enables in packaging and deploying server applications.
 Coming from years of writing complicated Chef or Ansible scripts or tediously setting up servers by hand, being able to bundle all of an applications dependencies together is a breath of